More than a feeling: Expressive style influences cortical speech tracking in subjective cognitive decline

 \section{Results}

 The final reduced model is shown in Equation \ref{eq:lme_cts_final}.

-As Equation \ref{eq:lme_cts_final} shows, there are no higher order interactions (three-way or four-way) remaining after backward elimination.
-Among the two-way interactions, we were mostly interested in the interaction between SCDS scores and expressive style ($F(3, 3920)=10.7, p <.001$) and that between SCDS scores and Model ($F(2, 3920)=6.16, p =.002$), that addressed our two predictions.
-Other interactions are out of the present study's scope.
+As Equation \ref{eq:lme_cts_final} shows, none of the three-way or four-way interactions survived after backward elimination.
+Among all significant factors, we were mostly interested in the Model main effect, the interaction between SCDS scores and expressive style ($F(3, 4208.67)=25.43, p <.001$) and that between SCDS scores and Model ($F(2, 4208.02)=7.07, p <.001$), addressing our three predictions.
+Other effects fall beyond our scope.